harrinriza1993/STM32/Tutorial_4_Timer/README.md

     timer_val = __HAL_TIM_GET_COUNTER(&htim16);

-    // When the counter value is reached more 60000, there is a second delay is generated. if(timer_val >= 10000)
+    // When the counter value is reached more 10000, there is a one second delay is generated. if(timer_val >= 10000)
     {
         HAL_GPIO_TogglePin(GPIOB, GPIO_PIN_7);